nuxt/website-v2/content/en/guides/deployment/cleavr-deployment.md

 ## Step 1: Initial setup

-You can use Flash Deploy to provision / configure a new server and deploy your app in one-fell-swoop, or you can use the traditional method of adding a new
-Nuxt app to an existing server.
+You can use Flash Deploy to provision / configure a new server and deploy your app in one fell swoop, or you can use the traditional method of adding a new Nuxt app to an existing server.
 These setup instructions will describe adding a new app to an existing server.

 In Cleavr, navigate to the server to add the new app to and select **Add Site**.